BekajMelos/oms-sensemaking/docs/dev-guide/integration.md

-# Integrating Sensemaking with other OMS services
+# Integrating Sensemaking with other ATOMS services

 ### Steps to see Sensemaker objects with Chronicle